AndersDeath/diary2/000-current.md

 So, I changed time in order to same consistent datetimes in my diary.
 Now I will describe the rest of the 29 August.

 We drove well thorough Sevan lake.
-It was 3.5 hours trip
+It was 3.5 hours trip.
+It was hard but the nature here in Armenia